 The film is worth seeing as it was filmed on basis of Che Guevara’s diary.
-Travelling is a part of life that is not only of great pleasure, but also give you an opportunity to make the world better.
+Traveling is a part of life that is not only of great pleasure but also give you an opportunity to make the world better.

 6. THE ART OF TRAVEL

-Connor Lane gives up his daily routine and unexpectedly gets involved in an adventure that promises new opportunities and probable troubles.
-Once found himself among strangers, he obtained new family, but can’t imagine his life without new discoveries.
+Connor Lane gives up his daily routine and unexpectedly gets involved in an adventure that promises new opportunities and possible troubles.
+Once found himself among strangers, he obtained a new family, but can’t imagine his life without new discoveries.
 That appears to be even stronger feeling than love recently obtained.

-Romantic comedy about interpersonal relationship of people from different countries.
-The film narrates about unexpected change in life of an ordinary manager named Todd.
+A romantic comedy about the interpersonal relationship of people from different countries.
+The story is about an unexpected change in the life of an ordinary manager named Todd.
 Todd’s unremarkable lifestyle is getting crushed after his boss’s message that his new workplace is about to relocate to a distant Bombay in India.
-Todd leaves for strange and incomprehensible world where he starts a new life.
+Todd leaves for a strange and incomprehensible world where he starts a new life.